marmelab/react-admin/docs/Show.md

 );
 ```

-More interestingly, you can pass a component as `title`.
-React-admin clones this component, which can access the current record via `useRecordContext`.
+More interestingly, you can pass an element as `title`.
+This element can access the current record via `useRecordContext`.
 This allows to customize the title according to the current record:

 ```jsx
 import { useRecordContext, Show } from 'react-admin';